waldirbertazzijr/codeigniter-user/README.md

 	* Added password salting support.

 # Roadmap
+* Version 1.4
+	* Custom database fields.
+* Version 1.5
+	* "Remember-me" capacity.
-* Version 2.0
+* Version 1.6
-	* Custom fields attached to each user.
+	* Custom fields attached to each user, so you can choose where to put the info.